-Unless you are willing to agree that a church includes all living within a particular geographic region, much as the statist churches argue, then an overseer bears responsibility for a limited number of individuals.
+Unless you are willing to agree that a church includes all living within a particular geographic region, much as statist churches argue, then an overseer bears responsibility for a limited number of individuals.
+Our understanding of the free church is that the term "church" does not apply to all Christians in a given region or a particular city-the appropriate term in that case is the plural "churches."
 The church can only discipline those who are united to that body and the elders bear responsibility only for those who are enrolled as members of the Body.
-Indeed, Jesus commanded that intractable or recalcitrant members were to be dismissed from the assembly and treated as though they were outsiders [MATTHEW 18:17].
+Indeed, Jesus commanded that intractable or recalcitrant members were to be dismissed from the assembly and treated as though they were outsiders [Matthew 18:17].
 In short, unrepentant members were to be dismissed.

-That the early congregations understood this to be the case is evident through Paul's instruction to the Corinthian Christians.
-You will recall his summary statement concerning a flagrant sin that had been long ignored by the congregation and the remedy that he insisted upon to the church.
+That the early congregations understood this to be so is evident through Paul's instruction to the Corinthian Christians.
+Recall his summary of a flagrant sin that had been ignored by the congregation and the remedy that he insisted upon to the church.
 The unrepentant sinner was to be removed-delivered "to Satan for the destruction of the flesh" [1 Corinthians 5:5].
 How will a congregation know whom to exclude from the Lord's Table if there is no membership roll?
 God never commands us to discipline those who are not one with us.
 We bear responsibility only for those that share our identity.
 The congregation of the Lord has no responsibility toward outsiders.

-Surprisingly, I find confirmation of the view I am advocating from an unlikely source.
+As I prepared for this message, I found confirmation of the view I am advocating from an unlikely source.
 R. B. Kuiper, a noted Dutch theologian in the early twentieth century, writes of the local church, "It's clear that in the days of the apostles, it was the universal practice to receive believers into the visible church.
 It's possible that a true believer, because of some unusual circumstances, may fail to unite with the church.
 One may, for instance, believe in Christ and die before receiving baptism, or joining a local church.
 But such instances are exceptional.
-The Scriptural rule is that while membership is not a prerequisite for salvation, it is a necessary consequence of salvation."
+The Scriptural rule is that while membership is not a prerequisite for salvation, it is a necessary consequence of salvation."8

 To substantiate his point, Kuiper cited one of the verses in our text.
-He noted, "Extremely significant in this connection is Acts 2:47: 'And the Lord added to the church daily such as should be saved.'
+He noted: "Extremely significant in this connection is Acts 2:47: 'And the Lord added to the church daily such as should be saved.'
 Not only does the Lord Christ require of those who are saved that they unite with the church; He Himself joins them to the church.
-And the reference is unmistakably to the visible church."
+And the reference is unmistakably to the visible church."9

-Robert Saucy challenges believers to think carefully concerning the modern contention that one can be a Christian without being a member of a congregation when he writes, "The follower of Jesus Christ cannot profess allegiance to Him and deny His church.
-What is needed is ... renewed effort to seek God's ways in which one may be a part of the building process."
-10
+Robert Saucy challenges believers to think carefully concerning the modern contention that one can be a Christian without being a member of a congregation when he writes, "the follower of Jesus Christ cannot profess allegiance to Him and deny His church.
+What is needed is ... renewed effort to seek God's ways in which one may be a part of the building process."10